-Leveraging the latest in advanced rotary friction welding technology, MTI’s newest double axle machine increases efficiency, accuracy, and cost-effectiveness in axle production.
+Leveraging the latest in advanced Rotary Friction Welding technology, MTI’s newest Double Ended Axle machine increases efficiency, accuracy, and cost-effectiveness in axle production.

-Here are the three things you need to know about MTI’s latest double axle machine:
+Here are the three things you need to know about MTI’s latest Double Ended Axle machine:

 1. Can Reduce Cycle Times by Up to 12%

 Our twin spindle design improves capacity by welding a complete axle in just one cycle.
 Because the axle machine is fully automated, you can eliminate slow, manual part load/unload operations.
 And, quick change tooling reduces set-up times to get your machine back in production mode quicker.